All Episodes

 Somebody used the wrong pronoun.

-But when asked about the comment about, well, from the river to the sea, which means the annihilation, complete wiping out of Israel.
+But when asked about the comment about, well, from the river to the sea, which means the annihilation, complete wiping out of Israel, well, the Colombia president says, well, I'd really rather they not use it.

-Well, the Columbia President says, Well, I'd really rather they not use it, it could be hurtful, but doesn't say that should that should not be the kind of speech used on that college campus.
+It could be hurtful, but doesn't say that should not be the kind of speech used on that college campus.

-Now, this is a college university, and I went through this the other day where you have a tenured academic who got criticized, rightly so, after the October uh seventh terrorist attack by the terror group Hamas.
+Now, this is a college university, and I went through this the other day where you have a tenured academic who got criticized, rightly so, after the October 7th terrorist attack by the terror group Hamas.

-Well, this professor, his name is Joseph Masad.
+Well, this professor, his name is Joseph Massad.

 He referred to it as awesome and a stunning victory of the Palestinian resistance.

-The site of the Palestinian resistance fighters storming is Israeli checkpoints, separating Gaza and Israel was astounding, he penned.
+The sight of the Palestinian resistance fighters storming Israeli checkpoints, separating Gaza and Israel was astounding, he penned.

 Really?